Dynamic Viscosity (mPas) Explained

 Dynamic vs. Kinematic Viscosity

+The difference between dynamic and kinematic viscosity lies in whether the density ρ of the fluid is taken into account.
 In addition to dynamic viscosity (η, unit: mPas or cP), kinematic viscosity (ν, unit: mm²/s or cSt) is frequently used.
 It is derived from:

 ν = η / ρ (η = dynamic viscosity in mPas, ρ = density in g/cm³)